Italian fascism: Nationalism

-Italian fascism is based upon Italian nationalism and in particular seeks to complete what it considers as the incomplete project of Risorgimento by incorporating Italia Irredenta (unredeemed Italy) into the state of Italy.
+Italian fascism is based upon Italian nationalism and in particular, it seeks to complete what it considers the incomplete project of Risorgimento by incorporating Italia Irredenta (unredeemed Italy) into the state of Italy.
 The National Fascist Party (PNF) founded in 1921 declared that the party was to serve as "a revolutionary militia placed at the service of the nation.
 It follows a policy based on three principles: order, discipline, hierarchy".